UBCHREST/ablate/docs/content/development/Developing-on-CCR.md

     ```

 ## Submitting Jobs to CCR
 CCR uses SLURMS for scheduling and therefore job scripts specifying the job.
 Details about [SLURM Commands](https://ubccr.freshdesk.com/support/solutions/articles/5000686927) and [Submitting a SLURM Job Script](https://ubccr.freshdesk.com/support/solutions/articles/5000688140-submitting-a-slurm-job-script) are provided by CCR.
-The following example script runs all tests of the debug build of the framework.
+The following example script runs all tests of the debug build of the ablate.

 ##### Script to run all framework tests (test.sbatch)
  ```bash